andreybond/rnu_thesis_latex/README.md

 1. **Create a GitHub account** (if you do not already have one).
    - [Sign up here](https://github.com/join).

-2. **Clone this repository** (the official ISMA thesis template) to your own private GitHub repository.
+2. **Clone this repository** (the official RNU thesis template) to your own private GitHub repository.
    - This will ensure your thesis work is version-controlled and progress is visible.

 3. **Set up LaTeX** on your computer (see installation instructions below).